appianps/ps-plugin-appianrpa-Snippets/README.md

 and then, the previous opened notepad is set as foreground application.
 Finally, both applicationes are closed.
 An exception will be thrown if something goes wrong during any of these actions.

-TEST_ROBOT

-user1, user2, user3

-password1, password2, password3 (the values are not relevant to understand how these are retrieved).